Island Effect is made possible by the dedication and passion of a small group of writers and content creators – here’s a little intro to the team:

 Nadge Frank Augustin

-Nadge continues to be an Arts and Culture enthusiast and will be using words, images and video to bring you insights into our traditions and interesting places to visit.
+Nadge will be using words, images and video to bring you insights into our traditions, foods and exciting places to visit.

-Aside from contributing to Island Effect, he is currently working on a number of long and short film projects, chief among which is an incredibly ambitious (or, he says, more likely, foolhardy) documentary on one Caribbean person’s sojourn through the wondrous world of Japan.
+Aside from contributing to Island Effect, he is currently working on a number of film projects, chief among which is an ambitious (or, he says, more likely, foolhardy) documentary on one Caribbean person’s sojourn through the wondrous world of Japan.

 (Ps.
 Trivia: he likes old stuff, like Richard Wagner’s music, sacred places, and poetry.)